Skip to content

 Strychnine (Strychnos nux-vomica, kuchla).
 Disc-shaped grey seeds about 1.5 cm across, velvety on the surface with a deeply cordate hilum, are diagnostic on powder microscopy.
 Strychnine is a competitive glycine-receptor antagonist at the spinal cord; loss of inhibitory tone produces tetanic convulsions on the slightest stimulus, opisthotonus (arching of the back) and risus sardonicus (the spasm-fixed grin).
 Consciousness is retained.
 Death from exhaustion or asphyxia within an hour.
 The bichromate-sulphuric reaction is the classical colour test: strychnine on a slide treated with concentrated H2SO4 and a trace of potassium dichromate gives a violet colour that fades through red to yellow.
 Brucine in the same plant gives deep red with concentrated HNO3, turning orange on warming.

 Cyanogenic glycosides.
 Amygdalin (bitter almonds, apricot kernels), linamarin (cassava, bamboo shoots), prunasin (cherry pits).
 On hydrolysis they release HCN, which inhibits cytochrome c oxidase.
 Detection at autopsy is by the sodium picrate paper test on stomach-content vapour (yellow paper turns brick red), with confirmatory microdiffusion in a Conway cell.
-Cassava-related konzo and tropical ataxic neuropathy are reported in tribal belts of central India where bitter cassava is a staple.
+Cassava-related tropical ataxic neuropathy is reported in India, primarily in Kerala and parts of Andhra Pradesh where tapioca is a dietary staple.

 Indian casework and institutional anchors